citrix/workspace-windows-vcsdk/docs/system-requirements.md

 ### Client Requirement

-Citrix Workspace app for Windows 4.7 and later.
+Citrix Receiver for Windows 4.7 and later.